julch94/learning-lua/README.md

 # learning-lua
-This repo will act as the home of my self-teaching of Lua - including my created scripts, notes, and updates on my progress. https://www.lua.org/
+This repo will act as the home of my journey to learn Lua - including my created scripts, notes, and updates on my progress. https://www.lua.org/

 ## 20 June 2023